kubestellar/kubestellar/QUICKSTART.md

 ### d.
 Create the nginx workload and deploy it to the florin cluster

 Create the `EdgePlacement` object for your workload.
-Its “where predicate” (the locationSelectors array) has one label selector that matches the Location object (`florin`) created earlier, thus directing the workload to `florin` edge cluster.
+Its “where predicate” (the locationSelectors array) has one label selector that matches the Location objects (`florin` and `guilder`) created earlier, thus directing the workload to both edge clusters.

 In the `wmw-1` workspace create the following `EdgePlacement` object: